deepanshs/mrsimulator/_sources/objects.rst.txt

     * - ``isotropic_chemical_shift``
       - A `string <https://docs.python.org/3/library/stdtypes.html#str>`__
         containing a physical quantity
-      - The isotropic chemical shift of the isotope, for example, '1 Hz'.
-The default value is '0 Hz'.
+      - The isotropic chemical shift of the isotope.
+The value may be provided as a frequency quantity, "12.6 Hz", or as a dimensionless frequency ratio, "1 mHz/Hz", or equivalently, "1000 ppm".
+The default value is '0 ppm'.
     * - ``shielding_symmetric``
       - A :ref:`symmetric_tensor` object
       - See the description for the :ref:`symmetric_tensor` object.